RaviKMalhotra/CCSP/Domain 3 - Cloud Platform and Infrastructure Security/Domain 3 Important Questions 2.md

 D	is	incorrect	because	application	provider	sounds	similar	to	the	term relying	party	but	is	not	the	correct	term	in	this	case.

-### Question # 7 - 	Which	cloud	storage	method	utilizes	a	key	value	to	access	data	from	anapplication	or	client?
+### Question # 7 - 	Which	cloud	storage	method	utilizes	a	key	value	to	access	data	from	an application	or	client?
 A.	Object.
 B.	Volume.
 C.	Structured.